thekaigonzalez/NFyMono/docs/index.md

 * Looping (Like the original)
 * A full discord status API.

+NFy Mono is also beginner friendly, and less error-prone.

 ## Implementation difference

 With the difference, it doesn't remove support for the NFy songs, if you want to use this modification, you can copy your songs folder to the `njmono` directory.